Atakamoto/LOL-Esports_WL_Classification/README.md

 ## Missingness Dependency

 Even after removing the rows from the games played in China and cleaning the dataset, there are still some missing values in the stats for the different minute timestamps.
 In this section I will test whether the column `killsat25` depends `poscsdiffat10` or `league`.
-For both tests the significance level will be 0.05 and the test testistic will be total variation distance (TVD).
+For both tests, the significance level will be 0.05 and the test testistic will be total variation distance (TVD).

 First I perform a permutation test about the missingness of `killsat25` depending on `league`.

-Null Hypothesis: The distribution of `league` when `killsat25` isn't missing is the same as the distribution of `league` when `killsat25` is missing.
+*Null Hypothesis:* The distribution of `league` when `killsat25` isn't missing is the same as the distribution of `league` when `killsat25` is missing.

-Alternative Hypothesis: The distribution of `league` when `killsat25` isn't missing is the NOT the same as the distribution of `league` when `killsat25` is missing.
+*Alternative Hypothesis:* The distribution of `league` when `killsat25` isn't missing is the NOT the same as the distribution of `league` when `killsat25` is missing.

 This is the observed distribution of `league` when `killsat25` is missing and not missing.